AppsFlyerSDK/appsflyer-adobe-mobile-ios-swift-extension/Docs/ManualMode.md

 ```swift
 AppsFlyerAdobeExtension.manual = true;
 ```
-Please look at the example below to see how to start SDK once you want.</br>Keep in mind you shouldn't put the `start()` on a lifecycle method.
+Please look at the example below to see how to start SDK once you want.</br>
+Keep in mind you shouldn't put the `start()` on a lifecycle method.</br>
 To start the AppsFlyer SDK, use the `start()` API, like the following :
 ```swift
 AppsFlyerLib.shared().start()
 AppsFlyerAdobeExtension.manual = false
 ```
+You need to end the manual mode.
+This will  tell the Extension to call <code>start()</code> from this point.